35percent/11tystarter/src/posts/aylesham-centre-decision-the-backlash.md

 ACA comment that increasing profit this way, thus making the scheme less viable, while reducing affordable housing, ostensibly to make it more viable, is a *‘little perverse’* (NB profit is treated as a cost in viability assessments).
 ACA endorse the GLA’s suggestion that the 20% GDV profit Berkeley awards itself be reduced to 17.5%, if viability is the aim.

  The ACA evidence also addresses the £60m cost of finance, again suggesting alternative debt arrangements to aid the viability of the scheme.

+ACA finally make some tentative suggestions as to how build costs might be reduced and conclude with their own indicative appraisal, showing how the development could be made viable.